-FPV flying should not be limited to what you see.
-Sound is a big part of the experience, and what you hear might actually help your flying!
-With live audio feedback, you get the following advantages:
+FPV flying should not be limited to what you see, listening is a huge part of the experience.
+What you hear might actually help your flying too!

-I can’t speak for everyone, but I fly more confidently when I can hear the motors spinning.
-When the quad is far away and I couldn’t hear a thing, I start to panic a bit.
+I can’t speak for everyone, but I do feel more confident when I can hear the motors spinning.
+Some people begin to panic when they couldn’t hear the quad because it’s too far away.

 However, some people might hate it!!

-The quality of the audio depends on your signal strength just as much as your video.
+The quality of the audio depends on your signal strength.
 On a good flight it’s like hearing your motors singing to you, but when you get interference, the speaker will shout at you with super loud electric noise.

 There are 3 ways to get audio on your quad:

 Here is some quality comparison between a VTX built-in MIC, and the External MIC, as well as a GoPro.
-It was less noisy when I was flying, it got worse when it was recorded on my DVR for some reasons.
+It was less noisy when I was listening while flying, the audio quality became worse when it was recorded on the DVR for some reasons.

-Or this one which has a wider sound frequency range: mic 2.
+Or this one which has a wider sound frequency range: http://bit.ly/2sNvvjg

-If you think the noise is too loud, and there isn’t a Potentiometer Knobs you can turn down the volume, you can alternatively add a resitor to the signal to quiet it down.
+If you think the noise is too loud, and there isn’t a volume control on the earbud, you can try adding a resistor to the audio signal (e.g. 220ohm – 330ohm).